 ● Mashiach ben David (Sanhedrin 97a) is the victorious Messiah.
 He is the son of David (Isa 9:6-7; 11:1-10) and the "Son of God," because the king served as God's regent on earth.

-● Mashiach ben Yosef (Sukkah 52a) is the suffering Messiah.
-He is called son of Joseph as an homage to Joseph the son of Jacob who was sold into Egyptian bondage but later gained deliverance for his family (Isa 53; Dan 9:26).
+● Mashiach ben Yosef (Sukkah 52a), the one to be slain.
+The Talmudic passage views the Messianic title as a fulfillment of Zechariah 12:10, "And they shall look upon me because they have thrust him through, and they shall mourn for him as one mourneth for his only son."
+While unstated calling the Messiah "son of Joseph" may be an homage to Joseph the son of Jacob who was sold into Egyptian bondage, suffered unjustly, but later gained deliverance for his family.
 See my web article Joseph: Savior in Egypt

 ● Mashiach ben Ananim (Aram. bar nafle), "son of the clouds" (Sanh.
 96b) is the heavenly Messiah or Son of Man (Dan 7:13-14)

 BAG: William F. Arndt and F. Wilbur Gingrich, eds., A Greek-English Lexicon of the New Testament, University of Chicago Press, 1957.